indiana-university/javamail-smime-transport/README.md

 ## Installation
 ### From Maven
-Add the following as a dependency in your project
+Add the following as a dependency in your pom.xml
 ```xml
 <dependency>
     <groupId>edu.iu.uits</groupId>